Kazimierz Żygulski: Biography

 In 1937, he graduated from high school humanities in Lviv, and then he studied at the Faculty of Law of the University of Jan Kazimierz, where he graduated during the first Soviet occupation of Lviv in 1941.
 He belonged to the youth organizations of the Democratic Club and the Democratic Party.

-During the German occupation of Lviv was a member of the Government Delegation for Poland, as well as a judge of the Special Court.
+During the German occupation of Lviv, he was a member of the Government Delegation for Poland, as well as a judge of the Special Court.
 In 1944, he was arrested by the NKVD and sentenced for his participation in the work of the Delegation for 15 years in a labour camp.
 He was sent to a camp in the Komi Republic in the north of the USSR where he lived for ten years, until 1955.

-In 1956 he returned to Poland.
-From 1957 he worked at the Polish Academy of Sciences, and then as part of the Institute of Philosophy and Sociology (1959-1990).
-In 1973 he became an associate professor, and then a full professor in 1983.
+In 1956, he returned to Poland.
+From 1957, he worked at the Polish Academy of Sciences, and then as part of the Institute of Philosophy and Sociology (1959-1990).
+In 1973, he became an associate professor, and then a full professor in 1983.